 Cinnamon Swirl Bundt

-- 1 small package of instant vanilla, caramel or butterscotch pudding mix
+- 1 small package instant vanilla pudding caramel or butterscotch pudding mix

-- 5 tablespoons all natural or refined sugar
+- 5 tablespoons all natural sugar or refined sugar

 - 2 teaspoons ground cinnamon